 The MOF and Japan's ministries with jurisdiction over the target entity's business review two types of transactions: designated acquisitions and inward direct investments.

-A designated acquisition is a transaction where a foreign investor acquires shares of a non-listed company from other foreign investors.
+A designated acquisition is a transaction wherein a foreign investor acquires shares of a non-listed company from other foreign investors.

-An inward direct investment is defined to include where a foreign investor:
+An inward direct investment occurs when a foreign investor:

-- Acquires voting rights of a listed target entity after which acquisition such foreign investor beneficially owns 1 percent or more of the listed target entity's total voting rights.
+- Acquires voting rights of a listed target entity, after which the foreign investor beneficially owns 1 percent or more of the listed target entity's total voting rights.
 (This threshold will be less than 1 percent of outstanding shares to the extent that there are shareholders holding odd lots.)

-- Purchases corporate bonds that meet all of the following criteria: (i) the bonds are issued to the specific foreign investor; (ii) the redemption date is more than one year in the future; (iii) the balance due on the bonds exceeds JPY 100 million; and (iv) the aggregate of the balance due on the bonds and under other loans made by the foreign investor account for more than 50 percent of the target company's debt
+- Purchases corporate bonds that meet all of the following criteria: The bonds are issued to the specific foreign investor; the redemption date is more than one year in the future; the balance due on the bonds exceeds JPY 100 million; and the aggregate of the balance due on the bonds and under other loans made by the foreign investor accounts for more than 50 percent of the target company's debt.

 VOTES IN FAVOR OF AGENDA ITEMS